surafel142/surafel142/README.md

 # 💫 About Me:
-About Me<br><br>Hi, I’m Surafel Laye Betru — a passionate Web Developer and Computer Science graduate from Hawassa University 🇪🇹.
+About Me<br><br>Hi, I’m a passionate Web Developer and Computer Science graduate from Hawassa University 🇪🇹.
 I enjoy building modern, responsive, and efficient web applications, exploring new technologies, and solving real-world problems through code.<br><br>

 ## 🌐 Socials: